StackVista/stackstate-docs/use/health-state/about-health-state.md

 #### External monitoring system

-Health data from external monitoring systems can be synchronized to StackState as health checks.
-In this case, health checks are calculated by the external systems based on their own rules and then synchronized with StackState and bound to associated topology elements.
+Health data from external monitoring systems can be sent to StackState using health synchronization.
+In this case, health checks are calculated by an external system based on its own rules and then sent to StackState as a health stream and bound to the associated topology element.
 This approach is useful if you have existing health checks defined externally, or if it is not viable to send telemetry or events data to StackState and translate the check rules.

 Existing StackPacks will provide health synchronization out of the box.